myersm0/cathedrals/README.md

 A personal knowledge base for notes and documents.
 Stores web clips, notes, whisper-transcribed voice memos, emails, papers, etc, in SQLite with full-text and semantic search.

+***Commonplace*** refers to the long tradition of the [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book): a personal notebook used from the Renaissance through the nineteenth century to collect excerpts, observations, quotations, and ideas.
+This project follows in that tradition, but with a 21st-century twist to enable new capabilities like information extraction and temporal reasoning.

+Status: still in early development.
+Check back soon.

 ## Installation

 ```bash